kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-04-18-apps-tools-services.md

 ### IFTTT 📱🌐

 I use [IFTTT](https://ifttt.com/) (If This Then That) to automate a bunch of tasks across multiple services and tools on the internet or at home.
-There are hundreds of services, home appliances that can be connected.
+There are hundreds of services and home appliances that can be connected.

 You can create powerful workflows to handover of data between two of these services without programming: Automatically publish a new blog post to Twitter, save a new Instagram photo to Dropbox, save liked videos or tweets to Pocket, record your weight into a spreadsheet, send out an email when you enter or leave a specific geographical area, just to name a few.